simeonhebrew/Scripts-that-made-me-think/README.md

 Here are some scripts that I hacked after a LOOOOONG time of thinking and debugging :-)

-**Finding GC Content in a sequence and doisplaying degenerate bases and their positions if the sequence is not DNA (Python)**
+**Finding GC Content in a sequence and displaying degenerate bases and their positions if the sequence is not DNA (Python)**

 def percentageGC(sequence):